paul-bennett/juggle/README.md

 of _any type_.
 This provides a means of listing all the ways of obtaining an object of a specific type:
 ````
-$ juggle -r java.net.URLPermission
+$ juggle -r java.net.Inet6Address
-public java.net.URLPermission(String)
-public java.net.URLPermission(String,String)
+public static java.net.Inet6Address java.net.Inet6Address.getByAddress(String,byte[],int) throws java.net.UnknownHostException
+public static java.net.Inet6Address java.net.Inet6Address.getByAddress(String,byte[],java.net.NetworkInterface) throws java.net.UnknownHostException
 $
 ````
-So the only ways of getting a `URLPermission` is by using either of its two constructors.
-(Of course methods which declare their return type to be a superclass of `URLPermission` may in fact return a `URLPermission` object, but Juggle can't be certain they will so doesn't include them in its output.)
+So the only way to get a `Inet6Address` appears to be either of the two static `getByAddress` methods on the `Inet6Address` class.

+Of course methods may return an instance of a subclass of their declared return type.  `Inet6Address` is a member of a small family of classes rooted in its parent `InetAddress` class, and indeed searching `juggle -r InetAddress` will reveal many other way of obtaining an instance of a member this family, such as `Inet6Address`.

+Juggle won't list these methods-returning-a-superclass though, since doing that would result in long and not particularly helpful outputs.
+(Since `Object` is a superclass of every reference type, at a minimum Juggle would have to include hundreds of methods that return `Object` in every result.)

 Omitting `-p` and omitting `-r` will list all methods in the JDK.
 While marginally interesting, the output is rather too long to be helpful!
+(This is also very slow unless you tweak the sort options; see below.)

+If Juggle can't find classes that you mention in `-p` or `-r` arguments, it emits a warning and treats them as if you specified `Object` instead.
+This can result in exceedingly lengthy output.

 Juggle treats non-static methods as if they have a silent first parameter whose type is the class in question: